One-loop tunnelling-induced energetics: Introduction

 Related to the finite-temperature analogy, we stress that the symmetry restoration mechanism we study here is not related to the Kibble-Zurek mechanism \cite{KZ}, which describes high-temperature symmetry restoration in a large three-dimensional volume.
 Tunnelling-induced symmetry restoration is valid at any temperature (including zero temperature), therefore in situations where SSB would happen if the volume was infinite.

 In Sec.\ref{finiteV} we discuss generic features of finite-volume effects on QFT.
-Although we consider degenerate vaccua, the introduction of a source to define the 1PI effective theory lifts this degeneracy, which in principle leads to the formation of bubbles of different vacuua, as described originally in \cite{CC}.
-The radius of such a bubble is too large for the finite volume we consider though, if we focus on the vicinity of the true vacuum $\phi=0$, such that bubbles cannot form.
-Hence, given the $O(4)$ symmetry between Euclidean spacetime components, only homogeneous saddle points play a role in the partition function.
+Although we consider degenerate vaccua, the introduction of a source $j$ to define the 1PI effective theory lifts this degeneracy, which in principle leads to the formation of bubbles of different vacuua, as described originally in \cite{CC}.
+The radius of such a bubble goes to infinity for a vanishing source though, which is not consistent with a finite volume if we focus on the vicinity of the true vacuum $\phi=0$, which is mapped to $j=0$ through the Legendre transform.
+Hence bubbles cannot form and, given the $O(4)$ symmetry between Euclidean spacetime components, only homogeneous saddle points play a role in the partition function.

 We calculate the one-loop 1PI effective potential in Sec.\ref{Ueff}, starting from the semi-classical approximation for the partition function, based on the two homogeneous saddle points.
 An important technical point consists in renormalising the connected generating functionals for each individual saddle point first, before performing the Legendre transform.
 As expected, the effective potential obtained from the interplay of the two saddle points is convex.
 Another important feature is a non-trivial spacetime volume dependence, such that the effective action is not extensive.